Sapienza-University-Rome/ADM/README.md

 - `SUBMIT.md` which contains the deadline and the deliverables.
 You can also find the needed forms for the delivery!

 ## Take a look at
-- `EVALUATION.md`: how peer evaluation works
+- `EVALUATION.md`: How peer evaluation works
-- `DELIVERY.md`: submitting policy
+- `DELIVERY.md`: Submitting policy
+- `FAQ.md`: Frequently asked questions while working in groups.

 ## Collaborations